Harvest planning calculator

 2. Estimate wet yield per plant

-Pull from recent runs, strain notes, or a realistic midpoint rather than a best-case number.
+Pull from recent runs, crop notes, or a realistic midpoint rather than a best-case number.

 3. Enter dry-down and loss

-Let the calculator turn wet harvest into a dry trimmed planning number.
+Let the calculator turn wet harvest into a dry planning weight.

 4. Enter crew and drying capacity